adetaylor/codeclub-python/exercises/Py07-Airport/docs/student-handout.md

 Play the game.
 Did you put the code in the right place?
 What score can you get?

+Can you spot any bugs?
+What happens to the remaining fixes when the plane lands on the runway?
+Fix it - you might be able to re-use the code you added in Stage 7 for when you draw a new route.

 *Optional challenge:* It's kind of cheating to be able to fly the plane into the runway at any angle.
 Generally speaking, that results in hurty passengers.
 Use `planea.get_direction()` to ensure that planes can only land if they're approaching from the ends of the runway.

 Stage 9